TenthPres/TouchPoint-WP/README.md

 ### Involvement Lists & Small Group Finder
 - Publish a list and map of involvements, with dynamic filtering based on actual data, such as demographics and location.
   - e.g. filter Small Groups by Age and Prevailing Marital Status *based on the people in the involvement*.
-You don't need to change any per-group settings, just keep the
+You don't need to change any per-group settings, just keep the roster up to date.
 - Suggest Small Groups physically nearby based on geolocation.
 - Allow website guests to easily contact leaders or join a group, without exposing leaders' contact info publicly.
 - Includes Search Engine optimizing metadata.